Human-Lambdas/human-lambdas/README.md

 To retrieve a task you can either call a `GET` to the endpoint `/orgs/<org-id>/workflows/<workflow-id>/tasks/next/` and this will give a incomplete task.

 Another way is to retrieve a specific task and that is by doing a `GET` to the endpoint `/orgs/<org-id>/workflows/<workflow-id>/tasks/<task-id>`, if you do a `PATCH` to this endpoint you will be able to update the task.
 You will only be able to update the output.

-## List Organizations

-To get a list of the organization you can do a `GET` call to `/orgs/`.
-Another way is to retrieve a specific task and that is by doing a `GET` to the endpoint `/workflows/<workflow-id>/tasks/<task-id>`, if you do a `PATCH` to this endpoint you will be able to update the task.
-You will only be able to update the output.